Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Individual Glyph Metrics

-Section titled “Individual Glyph Metrics”For more granular control, you can override the global metrics for specific glyphs.
-This is perfect for fixing spacing issues with particular characters.
+Section titled “Individual Glyph Metrics”Override global metrics for specific glyphs to fix spacing issues with individual characters.

 How to Adjust Individual Glyphs